 I captured only one shot as the sub passed through the bridge.
 A quick look at the back of my camera verified the exposure was good but I didn’t look at it any closer.
 It wasn’t until returning home later that evening and loaded the images on to my computer that I realized the image captured was something rather unique.
 The sail was perfectly centered with the highway and the sail (dive) planes were visible just above the bridge deck.
 Looking closer you could several crew members posted on the bridge.

 I posted the image to the North Kitsap Community Facebook page and the response was overwhelming!
 The Kitsap County community and US Navy have a long history with many residents being either enlisted or working at the one of the bases.
-When reading people’s comments I could feel the pride they have in their Navy men and women and at the same knowing when a submarine leaves on patrol that there are risks involved.
+When reading people’s comments I could feel the pride they have in their Navy men and women and at the same time knowing when a submarine leaves on patrol that there are risks involved.
 I had a pang of emotion as I watched the sub continue north up Hood Canal on its way to the Pacific Ocean and destinations unknown.

 Thanks for reading!!